Underspecified Human Decision Experiments Considered Harmful: Discussion: Goals and Incentives in the Lab versus the World

-Some have voiced pessimistic views on the value of monetary incentives for experiment participants (e.g.,~\citep{read2005monetary}).
-These points are somewhat orthogonal to the crux of our argument, which is philosophical and concerned with what is knowable more so than the pragmatics of how much behavior changes when a problem is well-defined.
+Some have voiced pessimistic views on the value of monetary incentives for experiment participants (e.g.,~\cite{read2005monetary}).
+As \citet{wu2023rational} show, this view is to be expected under a rational agent approach whenever the value of information to the decision problem (i.e., the difference in the rational agent's expected score given only the prior versus with access to the signals~\cite{wu2023rational}) is small.
+This motivates analyzing whether a decision study is likely to provide agents with a sufficient incentive to motivate them to consult the signals~\cite{wu2023rational}.

-Scoring rules can sometimes be challenging for study participants to interpret; theoretical incentive compatibility does not guarantee understanding on the part of subjects.
-There is a rich literature discussing possible descriptions that can be used with common rules like the quadratic scoring rule (e.g.,~\citep{artinger2010applying}).
+Of course, scoring rules can sometimes be challenging for study participants to interpret.
+Theoretic incentive compatibility does not guarantee understanding on the part of subjects.
+There is a rich literature discussing possible descriptions that can be used with common rules like the quadratic scoring rule (e.g.,~\cite{artinger2010applying}).
 Interfaces researchers may be in a good position to extend this literature through careful observational studies.
+More broadly, however, the insensitivity of human participants to monetary incentives are orthogonal to the crux of our argument, which is philosophical and concerned with what is knowable more so than the pragmatics of how much behavior changes when a problem is well-defined.